Concept 2 Model D Vs E Rower Comparison – Which Is Best In 2020?

 The Model E has a glossier finish with a clear over coat that some people may prefer and gives extra durability against scratches.
 The model E is only available in light gray whereas the D is available in both gray and black.

+The differences between the Concept 2 Model D and E are only minor and you’ll get the exact same workout with both rowing machines.
 For people who have some challenges with balance or mobility, the model E may work better because the whole machine sits up higher, and the seat is at about the same level that a regular chair seat would be at.
 If you’re quite flexible and nimble, this detail won’t make a difference and you can just as easily go with the model D.

 If you want to save a bit of money (although it’s not significantly cheaper) the Model D wins on price.
 I think for most people a marginal price difference at this price point won’t be the deciding factor, however, I’ve seen many home users comment that the Model E isn’t worth the extra money. (unless you need the few extra inches in height).